bloomtom/buncli/README.md

 You can get more information about a command by asking for `--help` on a specific verb:
 ```
 >dotnet bun.dll u --help
-bun 0.1.0
+bun 0.1.1
 MIT License - Copyright 2018 bloomtom
 USAGE:
-Upload a file from the standard input stream:
+Upload a file from disk:
->  dotnet bun.dll u --key 01234567-89ab --name somefile.txt --zone MyZone
+>  dotnet bun.dll u --key 01234567-89ab --path somefile.txt --zone MyZone

-  -n, --name    The file name.
+  -n, --name    The file name to upload as.
 Defaults to the filename on disk.

+  -p, --path    The file path on disk.

   -z, --zone    The storage zone.